ZhenyingZhu/StudyNotes/Azure.md

 - Using service tags to allow or deny traffic to your Azure resources to and from public IP endpoints.
 - The Azure service fully manages service instances in a virtual network.
 This management includes monitoring the health of the resources and scaling with load.
 - Certain services impose restrictions on the subnet they're deployed in.
 These restrictions limit the application of policies, routes, or combining VMs and service resources within the same subnet
+- The client application typically uses a DNS host name to reach the target service.
 - ASE (App service Environment)
 - require a delegated subnet as an explicit identifier